bakame-php/laravel-intl-formatter/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/bakame/laravel-intl-extra.svg?style=flat-square)](https://packagist.org/packages/bakame/laravel-intl-extra)
 [![Sponsor development of this project](https://img.shields.io/badge/sponsor%20this%20package-%E2%9D%A4-ff69b4.svg?style=flat-square)](https://github.com/sponsors/nyamsprod)

-This is a Laravel centric port of the [Twig Intl Extension](https://github.com/twigphp/intl-extra) package.
+This is a Laravel port of the [Twig Intl Extension](https://github.com/twigphp/intl-extra) package.

-The package can be used in any Laravel based application to quickly handle internationalization by providing helper functions to ease usage in Blade templates and Laravel application codebase.
+The package can be used in any Laravel based application to quickly handle internationalization by providing helper functions in Blade templates or Laravel codebase.

 System Requirements
 -------